MicrosoftDocs/defender-docs/defender-for-iot/manage-sites.md

 ## Add device group

-You can create a device group based on a site location to restrict access to a specific site or group of sites, and verify thatthe correct users have access to your site.
+You can create a device group based on a site location to restrict access to a specific site or group of sites, and verify that the correct users have access to your site.

 You can set up a device group at different stages: